 Telotristat Ethyl is an extremely significant introduction to the treatment of Carcinoid Syndrome diarrhea.
 It’s the first addition to the standard of care in more than 16 years and the first time an oral syndrome treatment has been developed.
 The drug was previously known as Telotristat Etiprate but was changed to Ethyl in Oct 2016.
 ‘Etiprate’ was previously a truncation of ‘ethyl hippurate’.
 The brand name is XERMELO®

 Who is the drug for?

 In addition to the European submission, Ipsen will pursue a worldwide regulatory plan for marketing authorisation submissions in the territories in which it operates.
 Once approved, Ipsen will be distributing the drug in all countries less USA and Japan where Lexicon retains the rights.
-The approval estimate outside USA is not yet clear but my best guess is that the EMA approval should be later in 2017 and then subject to local regulations for access to treatment and reimbursement.
+The approval estimate outside USA is not yet clear but my best guess is that the EU approval should be later in 2017 and then subject to local regulations for access to treatment and reimbursement.
 Outside USA and Europe will be constrained by national approval timelines.

 How does it work?